bracesoftware/DETUtils-Old/d_vars.md

       return 1;
 }
 ```
-- After it is saved, you can recreate and then reuse it agan.
+- After it is saved, you can recreate it and then reuse it agan:

 ```pawn
 load Integer("Variable");